1. Home

 The Azure B2B Guest Access Service supports Business-to-Business collaboration capabilities to external users that are members of allow listed domains.

 B2B Guest Access external sharing is available via Microsoft SharePoint, Microsoft OneDrive for Business, Microsoft Teams, Microsoft Power BI, Microsoft Project Online, Microsoft Planner, Microsoft Visio, Microsoft Sway and Microsoft Forms.
-At present it is not available via any other O365 applications, although this may change in the future (LAs will be made aware of new functionality enhancements).
+At present it is not available via any other M365 applications, although this may change in the future (LAs will be made aware of new functionality enhancements).

 Can Azure Active Directory co-exist alongside an on-premise Active Directory?

 The NHSmail Azure Active Directory co-exists seamlessly alongside local Active Directory services.
 There are no plans to federate on premise Active Directory services.
-For further information visit the NHSmail synchronisation and Tansync guidance on the NHSmail support pages.
+For further information, visit the NHSmail synchronisation and Tansync guidance on the NHSmail support pages.

 What is the expected approach to managing clinical applications that integrate with Microsoft Word 2010 to produce letters?